 Who We Are

-Our organization, Brainworks, includes, at the time of writing professional staff from nine different disciplines as well as administrative staff.
+Our organization, Brainworks, includes a a team of clinical and administrative staff.
 We use a number of consultants and agencies that may, in the course of their duties, have limited access to personal information we hold.
 These include accountants and lawyers.
 We restrict their access to any personal information we hold as much as is reasonably possible.
 We also have their assurance that they follow appropriate privacy principles.

 We Collect Personal Information: Primary Purposes

 Like all rehabilitation service providers we collect, use and disclose personal information in order to serve our clients and provide appropriate treatment.
 For example, we collect information about a client’s health history, including their cognitive, behavioural, psychosocial, and physical status as well as family history and social situation in order to help us assess what their health needs are, to advise them of their options and then to provide the treatment they choose to have.
 We also collect information on our client’s status so that in providing ongoing health services we can identify changes that occur over time.
 It would be rare for us to collect such information without the client’s express consent, but this might occur in an emergency (e.g. the client is unconscious) or where we believe the client would consent if asked and it is impractical to obtain consent (e.g. a family member passing a message on from our client and we have no reason to believe that the message is not genuine).

 For members of the general public, our primary purposes for collecting personal information are to provide notices of special events (e.g., a seminar or conference) or to make them aware of rehabilitation therapy or psychological services in general or Brainworks’ services in particular.
 While we try to use work contact information where possible, we might collect home addresses, fax numbers and email addresses.
 We try to obtain consent before using any such personal information, but where this is not, for any reason, possible, we will upon request immediately remove any personal information from our distribution list.